typography-interaction-2526/typography-interaction-2526.github.io/content/topic/flexbox/index.md

 Like a lot of CSS, *flex* has [shorthand](https://developer.mozilla.org/en-US/docs/Web/CSS/flex) [properties](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-flow).

 But again, we would avoid them—the system can be hard enough to understand.
-This will be true when we get to `grid` as <nobr>well—</nobr>often being a little bit more verbose in your code will make things easier to understand, especially starting out.
+This will be true when we get to `grid` as well—often being a little bit more verbose in your code will make things easier to understand, especially starting out.
 <!-- .balance -->

-## Container <span class="parens">(</span>Parent<span class="parens">)</span> Properties
+## Container (Parent) Properties

 Unlike most (…all?) of the CSS we’ve been introduced to, *flex* is applied on a *parent* element—but actually adjusts the layout of the *children*.
 An element with `display: flex;` is really telling you what its kids are going to be doing.
 <!-- .balance -->